Paimon: Relationship to hierarchy

-The Goetia, Weyer, and de Plancy warn that if King Paimon appears alone, a sacrifice must be made to summon Lebal (sometimes called Bebal), the most devoted to Lucifer, and Abalam, two kings who serve under him but do not always accompany him.
-These three sources state that he rules 200 legions of spirits, some of which are of the order of Angels and the rest Powers.
+The Goetia, Weyer, and de Plancy warn that if King Paimon appears alone, a sacrifice must be made to summon Lebal (sometimes called Bebal, Baball, Beball, or Labal), the most devoted to Lucifer, and Abalam (or Abalim), two kings who serve under him but do not always accompany him.
+These three sources state that he rules 200 legions of spirits, some of which are of the order of Angels and the rest being Powers.
 The Livre des Esperitz, on the other hand, credits him with just 25 legions of spirits.
 Sloane MS 3824 mentions him as employing a "bishop" named Sperion, among other spirits.

 Critical editions of the Lesser Key of Solomon list him as a former Dominion.
 Weyer notes a confusion over whether he was a former Dominion or Cherub.
-According to Thomas Rudd, King Paimon is opposed by the Shemhamphorasch angel Haziel.
+According to Thomas Rudd, King Paimon is opposed by the Shem HaMephorash angel Haziel.